Mining Task Force

-Around 70 per cent of all mining output is produced and consumed in APEC member economies - this includes the majority of the world’s bauxite, copper, iron, nickel, silver, tin, and zinc, among others.
+Around 70 per cent of all mining output is produced and consumed in APEC member economies—this includes the majority of the world’s bauxite, copper, iron, nickel, silver, tin and zinc, among others.
 Collectively, these resources play a role in everything from home construction to transportation and digital infrastructure, food production and healthcare.
-The mining, mineral, and metal industries are of great importance to the APEC Region, with close to 75 per cent of all global mining trade and investment conducted within the APEC Region.
+The mining, mineral, and metal industries are of great importance to APEC, with close to 75 per cent of all global mining trade and investment conducted within the Region.

 In the past two decades, the share of natural resources in total world exports increased more than 22 per cent since 1990, according to the World Trade Organization.
-APEC’s promotion of free trade and investment in the mining sector reflects the importance of minerals and metals to generating economic growth and as an input to many key products which improving living standards.
-APEC’s collaborative activities support well-managed, effectively regulated mining and metallurgical operations that are sustainable and contribute to the well-being and livelihoods in APEC economies.
+APEC’s promotion of free trade and investment in the mining sector reflects the importance of minerals and metals to generating economic growth and as a component to many key products which improving living standards.
+APEC’s collaborative activities support well-managed, effectively regulated mining and metallurgical operations that are sustainable and that contribute to the well-being and livelihoods of citizens in APEC economies.

 In 2007, APEC Ministers endorsed the establishment of the Mining Task Force (MTF), building on previous activities within APEC.
 The MTF derives its mandate from priorities set by APEC Leaders and Ministers and from directions provided by Ministers Responsible for Mining.
 The Mining Task Force is composed of policy officials who work with experts in government and academia, private industry, and regional and international organizations.

 At the 3rd Meeting of Ministers Responsible for Mining in 2007, Ministers agreed to APEC Mining Policy Principles, including: